UPDATE: Latest Additions

 Hidden Brain is a relatively new NPR podcast, with host Shankar Vedantam, featuring stories of brain science and human behavior and other fun brainy science stuff.
 Posts weekly or so.

 Story Collider is another science podcast, featuring brief stories from scientists and researchers in a wide range of fields and on a wide array of topics, from the funny to the inspirational.
-Posts weekly or so.
+Posts weekly.

 Studio 360 with host Kurt Anderson, a weekly NPR culture show, features interviews with artists, authors, musicians and other creative people you may not hear anywhere else.